QuentinAndre/Website/content/post/more-efficient-studies-group-sequential-designs/index.md

 Now, if group sequential designs can be so simple, why aren't they used more often?
 We think it reflects a mix of a lack of guidance on how to implement them, a lack of awareness about their benefits, and a fear that the technique will not be perceived as legitimate by reviewers.

-This adoption gap motivated us to write a paper (just accepted at the Journal of Consumer Researcher) titled "Pre-Registered Interim Analysis Designs (PRIADs): Increasing the Cost Effectiveness of Hypothesis Testing".
-This paper highlights the benefits that group sequential designs can unlock for researchers, discusses the conditions under which they can offer a valid alternative to "Fixed N" designs, and offers a practical procedure (called PRIAD) to help researchers design and implement group sequential designs in their own studies.
+This adoption gap motivated us to write a paper titled "Pre-Registered Interim Analysis Designs (PRIADs): Increasing the Cost Effectiveness of Hypothesis Testing".
+This paper (just accepted at the Journal of Consumer Researcher) offers a practical procedure (called PRIAD) to facilitate the adoption of group sequential designs in consumer research.
+It also highlights the benefits that group sequential designs can unlock for researchers, and discusses the conditions under which they can offer a valid alternative to "Fixed N" designs.

-This blog post summarizes our key insights, and the authors' copy of the accepted paper [is available here](https://osf.io/864ef).
+This blog post summarizes the key insights from our paper, and you can find accepted version [at the following address](https://osf.io/864ef).

 ## The Benefits of PRIADs

-First, why would researchers want to adopt PRIADs?
+Why might consumer researchers be interested in PRIADs?
 We show that they have multiple benefits over Fixed N designs:

 ### They Allow Researchers to Manage Effect Size Uncertainty, and Deliver More Informative Null Results

-With traditional "Fixed N" studies, researchers face an impossible dilemma:
+With traditional "Fixed N" studies, researchers face a difficult dilemma:

 * They can power their studies for the  effect size they expect.
 This approach is risky: If the effect size is smaller than expected, the study will be underpowered, and the researcher will not be able to draw meaningful conclusions from null results.
 * They can power their studies for the smallest effect size they are interested in.
 This approach is expensive: Researchers will collect much more data than they need whenever the effect is larger.

-PRIADs, on the other hand, achieve a valuable trade-off between these two extremes:
+PRIADs achieve a valuable trade-off between these two extremes:

-* They are powered to detect the smallest effect size that researchers are interested in (or can afford to) studies, which makes null results informative: A null result sends a credible signal to the researcher that the effect is too small to be detected given their resources, and that they should thus redirect their resources to other projects.
+* They can be powered to detect the smallest effect size that researchers are interested in (or can afford to) studies, which makes null results informative: A null result sends a credible signal to the researcher that the effect is too small to be detected given their resources, and that they should thus redirect their resources to other projects.
 * They allow researchers to stop data collection early whenever the effect is larger than expected.
 This means that, in practice, researchers will often collect less data than they would have with a Fixed N design.

 Which brings us to our next point...